 For reasons only the time zone gods can explain, after just 5ish hours of sleep, we were both wide awake and ready to go.

-As soon as the hotel’s breakfast place opened up we headed on done to check it out.
-Quite simply the most impressive breakfast buffet I’ve ever seen before.
-I neglected to get a shot of this thing, astounding.
+As soon as the hotel’s breakfast place opened up we headed on down to check it out.
+Quite simply it was the most impressive breakfast buffet I’ve ever seen before.
+I neglected to get a shot of it though, yet still astounding.
 However, as we soon found it – it was quite a case of form over function.
 While the below food may look great…

 So, out we went.
 With the infamous Tiananmen Square literally just around the corner from our hotel, that was a logical first stop.

 Well, our fingers were seriously frozen after the first 20 or so minutes of trying to take pictures.
 Very very cold.
 But otherwise, we weren’t too bad.
-We’d eventually find a street vendor to get some cheap $4 gloves from…among other things.
+We’d eventually find a street vendor to get some cheap $4 gloves from.

 Here’s inside the Forbidden City: